Personal tools

 The Third Generation Internet created an avenue where people can be connected, share information, data transmission becomes easier.
 Services like online adverts, ecommerce and Internet banking are easily rendered.

-- Fourth Generation of The Internet
+- The Fourth Generation of The Internet

 The era of Fourth Generation Internet should be from year 2020.
 The Fourth Generation Internet seeks to provide better services, more intelligence, greater involvement and participation.
 It should be looking at worlds social and ethical values, interoperable and open.